 Feeling anxious?
 Stressed?
 A little teary-eyed?
 Welcome to the roller coaster ride of watching your child apply to college.
-From my own experience as the parent of two college-aged children, I know that even the calmest most well-informed parent can sometimes feel a little...on edge during their child's college admissions journey.
+Even the calmest, most well-informed parent can sometimes feel a little...on edge during their child's college admissions journey.
 Here are the most common worries parents usually express, and some advice on how to make the journey a bit less harrowing.

 "My child doesn't seem interested in looking at colleges!"

 Let's face it, for most high school students, college is a fuzzy concept.
-Sure, they know that eventually high school will end, but right now hanging out with friends and studying for next week's AP test are much more pressing concerns in their minds.
+Sure, they know that eventually high school will end, but right now hanging out with friends and studying for next week's math test are much more pressing concerns in their minds.
 If your child isn't chomping at the bit to hop in the car and take a nationwide tour of college campuses, don't despair.
 Start slowly.
 Buy a few college guidebooks and leave them lying around the house in conspicuous places.
-Search out a few college tour videos online, pop some popcorn, and have a college movie night.
 Find out when local college fairs are scheduled in your area, and offer to drive your child and a few of his or her friends to the next fair.
 Add a few quick drive-by visits of colleges located along your vacation route.
-In short, if you keep things low key, eventually most kids will start getting interested.
+In short, keep college search pressure low key and eventually most kids will start getting interested.
 However, if your child seems particularly reluctant to go to a four-year college right after high school, keep in mind that there are other options for life after high school.
 If your child isn't interested in heading to a four-year college immediately, help your child find and evaluate two-year college options, gap year programs, and job training and apprenticeship opportunities just as you would help them find and choose four-year colleges.
 The truth is, college is not always the right choice for everyone --- and there are plenty of successful and happy people who never attended or graduated from a four-year college.

 "My child will be devastated if he doesn't get into his top choice college!"